 Next, pat down the layers securing them together.
 Another favorite of V's.

-Remove masking tape and flip over collage so that the traced heart shape is on top.
+Remove the masking tape and flip over the collage so that the traced heart shape is on top.
 Cut around collage following heart shape around.

 If necessary, open layers and place a small amount of glue for extra closure.
 Ours was quite thick with torn paper (V was quite excited about this project and tore many strips).
 We had very few empty sticky spaces to hold it closed.